The Millennium Gardens

 When the Beer Heights Light Railway opened to the public in 1975, the garden area was very small, with only one or two shrubs and a few trees.
 As the railway grew in size, so did the garden.
 It was not until 1984 when we purchased a large greenhouse and had some excellent tuition from professional horticulturist, Arthur Faulkner, did we introduce colour into what had become a rather green and uninteresting area.
 Ever since then, the gardens have been filled with a variety of attractive flowers and have given much pleasure to our many visitors.

 To help celebrate the Millennium, it was decided to do away with a tiered putting green and create a new series of garden ‘rooms’.
 Construction took just over two years and the garden was formally opened in July 2000 by well-known celebrity gardener Anne Swithinbank.
 Our designer, Naila Green, came up with the idea of a celestial theme; hence the Sun, Moon and Rainbow gardens, all of which are reflected in their planting colour schemes.
 In this area, you will also find a roof garden, scented walkways, a snake path, a shell grotto and wonderful hard landscaping with particular attention to fine detail – something to interest all the family.

-Dogs: we have to advise that Guide Dogs only are permitted on site.
+Dogs: we have to advise that Guide Dogs and Assistance Dogs only are permitted on site.